Welcome to September’s NurtureStore Tween Book Club where we are reading and learning about El Deafo by Cece Bell.

 This post contains affiliate links.

 This month we’re reading the funny and honest graphic novel El Deafo by Cece Bell.
-See more of the book at Amazon.
+See more of the book on Amazon.

 I’m running a real-life tween book club with my daughters and some of their home-educating friends.
 We’re meeting in a local cafe to chat about the book and share our opinions.
 You can join in with us online, here in the comments and on Instagram using #nurturestorebookclub.